Column

 3.3 Cultural Misunderstandings

-Kanji may have religious or cultural significance.
-Using them without understanding the context can be seen as disrespectful.
+Some kanji carry religious or cultural weight.
+Using them without understanding the context risks coming across as disrespectful.

 Avoid combining kanji that contradict each other or hold inappropriate meanings.
 Working with a Japanese artist helps prevent these problems.